Since the financial markets went haywire in 2008, corporate managers have been trying to

 foreign assets; and interest rate risk from higher leverage and lower quick ratios.
 Derivatives users

-also experience stock return volatility that is on average 5 to 10 percent less than the return
+also experience stock return volatility that is on average 5-10 percent less than the return

 volatility of non-users.